google/fhir-data-pipes/doc/debug-build-locally.md

 ## Environment setup

-1. Create an external Docker network named `cloudbuild`:
+1. Create an external Docker network named `cloudbuild`.
+This is required because the Docker Compose files in this project reference it as an external
+   network:

 ```bash
 docker network create cloudbuild
 ```

-2. From the repo root, export substitutions that Cloud Build normally injects:
+2. From the repo root, export image-tag variables used in the build and run commands below:

 ```bash
 export _TAG=local